lz1asl/CaveSurveyBTEmulator/README.md

  - On Linux you may need to install `libbluetooth-dev`
  - Run `./mvnw jetty:run` as root to start the server
  - Open http://localhost:8080/

+Note, the bluecove library used is no more supported, probably this explains the issues running with newer Java versions

 Prebuild Java war available under [Actions](https://github.com/lz1asl/CaveSurveyBTEmulator/actions).